openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzseek(offset: number, whence: OffsetReferencePoint): Promise&lt;number&gt;

-Sets the start position to the offset position relative to the next gzread or gzwrite in the file.
+Sets the start position to the offset position relative to the next **gzread** or **gzwrite** in the file.
+This API uses a promise to return the result.
+The result offset position measured in bytes from the beginning of an uncompressed stream is returned.

 **Atomic service API**: This API can be used in atomic services since API version 12.